bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 55°
-- Partly Cloudy
+- Clear
-- 55% humidity
+- 59% humidity
 - 8 mph wind
-- 45% cloud cover
+- 0% cloud cover
-- 47 AQI 🟩
+- 46 AQI 🟩
-- 0.03 inches of rain expected in the next 48 hours
+- 0.06 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>